ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 properties.
 The SendError contains an implementation-specific reference to the Message to which it applies.

-## Message Context Properties {#message-props}
+## Message Context Parameters {#message-props}

 Applications may need to annotate the Messages they send with extra information to control how data is scheduled and processed by the transport protocols in the Connection.
-A MessageContext object contains properties for sending Messages, and can be passed to the Send Action.
+A MessageContext object contains parameters for sending Messages, and can be passed to the Send Action.
+Some of these parameters are properties as defined in {{transport-props}}.
 Note that these properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
 All data blocks associated with a single Message share properties.
 For example, it would not make sense to have the beginning of a Message expire, but allow the end of a Message to still be sent.

 ~~~
 messageData := "hello".octets()